 [Related Article: A Guide To Machine Learning With Python]

 In this section, we will see some machine learning examples that are available for us to use.
 Most of us would have already come across these examples in some way or the other but probably you would have not realized that it is a Machine Learning use case that is being looked at.
 This section will cover some of these examples and explains how Machine Learning has been put to use in a certain industry space to reap benefits:

-- Google Search: One of the best sorted out search engines that is available is Google Search.
+One of the best sorted out search engines that is available is Google Search.
 Ever wondered what happens behind the scenes when a search query is presented to Google?.
 There are a couple of algorithms that we can assure they work behind the scenes whenever you present a search query to Google.
 One is the Knowledge Graph algorithm and the other is the PageRank algorithm.
 The PageRank algorithm counts the number of references that you make from one of your websites to the external world and based on these values, provides an estimated page rank to your webpage.
-More the links to the external world means lesser is your page rank and lesser are the possibilities to show up in the Google search results.
+More the links to the external world mean lesser is your page rank and lesser are the possibilities to show up in the Google search results.

 [Related Article: Machine Learning Techniques]

 Machine Learning, as we understood from the prior sections, is becoming the de facto standard in ascertaining customer satisfaction.
 There are various other scenarios that this technique is put to use, in order to make the perfect use of the feedback that these models are gaining on constant learning.
-Also, going through the real world examples of Machine Learning, it is evident that there are going to be more and more scenarios where machine learning can be put to use.
+Also, going through real-world examples of Machine Learning, it is evident that there are going to be more and more scenarios where machine learning can be put to use.